lukewaehner/BussingNews/backend/README.md

 (I wrote out the format for getting time from fox already just needs implementation.
 CNBC / WSJ not looked at, would be similar idea though, you may have to go back up a level in HTML to fix it)

 Constant change of user agents and IP addresses

+CNBC is broken it adds in these random articles:
+Pre-markets
+Cryptocurrnecies
+Dow30
+Dow 30: AFter-hours quotes
+Sector Watch

+Datetime is kind of wonky still